brndnmtthws/brndn-io/content/posts/transcend-the-bullshit/index.md

 ## The Taxonomy of Modern Bullshit

-Bullshit appears in many forms in contemporary life:
+You run into different flavours of it all the time:

-**Institutional Bullshit**: The corporate mission statements that no one believes, the bureaucratic procedures that serve no practical purpose, the performance reviews that don't measure actual performance.
+**Institutional Bullshit**: The corporate mission statements that no one believes, and the performance reviews where everyone already knows the score before the form gets filled out.

 **Marketing Bullshit**: The "revolutionary" products that are minor iterations, the "scientific breakthroughs" that aren't peer-reviewed, the "limited time offers" that run perpetually.

 **Social Bullshit**: The networking events where everyone pretends to care about each other's business cards, the small talk that follows strict unwritten rules, the performative outrage on social media.

-**Intellectual Bullshit**: The thought leaders recycling obvious ideas as profound insights, the TED talks that simplify complex problems into 18-minute narratives with neat solutions, the business books stretching a single observation into 300 pages.
+**Intellectual Bullshit**: The thought leaders recycling obvious ideas as profound insights, and the business books that take one decent observation and whip it into 300 pages of airport slop.

 **Aspirational Bullshit**: The Instagram lifestyles built on careful curation and hidden debt, the "morning routines of successful people" that no actual successful person follows, the productivity systems that produce nothing but more systems.